 If you have glass shower doors in your bathroom and don't keep on top of the cleaning, you can end up with soap scum so tough that it's nearly impossible to remove.
 That's when you bring out the heavy equipment.

-Aquapel and Rain-X are two brands that will work.
-Both are available through our affiliation with Amazon.com.
 Follow the instructions on the package to apply the treatment to your shower door glass.
-You can also buy the glass treatments at auto parts stores and some discount stores.
+You can buy Aquapel online or at local dealers.
+You'll find Rain-X at any auto parts store.

 If you have a lot of iron in your water and struggle with rust stains in your toilet or bathtub, here's a perfect solution.
 Acid Magic dissolves rust like, um, magic.
 It's as powerful as muriatic acid but much safer and more pleasant to use.
 You should still take all the precautions you would with any strong cleaning solution, like wearing gloves and safety glasses when you're using it.
 But it's better than regular acid because there are no noxious fumes, and it won't burn your skin.

-To clean rust from toilets and other porcelain surfaces, add one part Acid Magic to three parts water.
+To clean rust from toilets and other porcelain surfaces, add three parts water to one part Acid Magic.
 Apply the mixture to the rust stains with a sprayer, brush or foam pad and watch the stain dissolve.
 Rinse with clear water.
 You can also use it full strength for stubborn stains.
 Avoid getting the acid on metal parts because they can discolor.
 Acid Magic is available online and at hardware stores.

-Whether it's built-up soap scum on the shower walls, ground-in dirt on the floor tile, or dried toothpaste on the vanity top, a Magic Eraser sponge will make short work of it.
+Whether it's built-up soap scum on the shower walls, ground-in dirt on the floor tile or dried toothpaste on the vanity top, a Magic Eraser sponge (or other brands) will make short work of it.
 Just dampen it and rub it on the offending mess.
 In most cases, the mess will come right off.
 These sponges are especially useful for removing ground-in dirt from porous floor tile and getting those pesky nonslip strips in the bottom of your tub clean.

 Magic Eraser sponges are available at grocery stores, hardware stores and wherever cleaning supplies are sold.
 Unlike regular sponges, they wear out pretty fast, so stock up.

 Professional housecleaner Maggie Orth likes to make her own cleaning products.
-Here's her recipe for an all-purpose cleaning solution, modified from a recipe she found in the book Clean House, Clean Planet by Karen Logan (available through our affiliation with Amazon.com).
+Here's her recipe for an all-purpose cleaning solution, modified from a recipe she found in the book Clean House, Clean Planet by Karen Logan (available from amazon.com).

 Use this mixture to clean tile, countertops and painted woodwork.
 It's a good all-purpose cleaner, but it's not the best for cleaning glass.
 Maggie uses club soda to clean glass.